 (c) Location of proposed meeting

 (d) Names, institutional affiliations, addresses, phone numbers and email addresses of organizer(s).

 (2) A brief summary of why EASP and SPSSI support for a meeting on the topic is suitable and timely, and how EASP and SPSSI members will benefit (no more than three pages).

 (3) A list of potential participants and a description of their distribution (e.g. in terms of geographical origin, gender, career stage, topical interests) with an indication of whether participants are associated with EASP or SPSSI.

 (4) An outlined budget, including how much (if anything) participants would have to pay for registration, accommodation and food.

 (5) Some indication of sources of funding (and other forms of support) other than EASP/SPSSI’s contribution.

 (6) A draft announcement for the EASP Bulletin and SPSSI Newsletter (no more than 300 words).

-- February 1, 2020 for award decisions to be made by April 1, 2020 (if funds not already allocated from proposals submitted the preceeding August).
+- February 1, 2021 for award decisions to be made by April 1, 2021 (if funds not already allocated from proposals submitted the preceding August).

 The selected conference will be advertised in the SPSSI newsletter going to press most closely following announcement.